orinoren/coupon-system/client/react-training/src/pages/admin-main-page/README.md

    and assign in the dependency array of useEffect(seconed useEffect) to get all companies/customers from the databse and force rerender every time a successfull operation been made .

-3. `loginDetails` : contains all necessary details of the current login user and assign in the dependency array of useEffect(first useEffect) to force render in every change of loginDetails.isLogged or loginDetails.role
+3. `userDetails` : contains all necessary details of the current login user and assign in the dependency array of useEffect(first useEffect) to force render in every change of userDetails.isLogged or userDetails.role

 ## useEffect :

-1. `First useEffect` : checking on every change of loginDetails.isLogged or loginDetails.role
+1. `First useEffect` : checking on every change of userDetails.isLogged or userDetails.role
-   if isLogged is true and loginDetails.role is ADMIN if one of the condition is not satasfied useHistory routing the user to the Home page
+   if isLogged is true and userDetails.role is ADMIN if one of the condition is not satasfied useHistory routing the user to the Home page

 2. `Second useEffect` : on every change of succesfull addedCompany/addedCustomer,